 - The quickest and easiest way to access the darknet is with the Tor Browser.
 Just install this and you’re ready to start browsing.

 Not every VPN is suitable for using the dark web.
 For instance, some keep logs, which can be requested by the government.
-With this in mind, when researching the best VPNs for the darknet, I only recommend services that met all of the criteria below:
+With this in mind, when researching the best VPNs for the darknet, I only recommended services that met all of the criteria below:

 - Privacy-focused: Doesn’t log any personally identifiable information

-- Strong security: Uses cutting edge features including effectively uncrackable encryption
+- Strong security: Uses cutting-edge features including effectively uncrackable encryption

 - No tracking: Allows you to sign up anonymously